Joffrey-Fuhrer/Joffrey-Fuhrer.github.io/_posts/2025-07-21-Measuring-the-mind.md

   <p><strong>(R)</strong> = items reverse-coded.</p>

   <p>
   As I’ve said, it is indeed very modest.
-But now, we have a way to measure whether individuals believe in the meaning of life, and to conduct studies to better understand the role this plays in our psychology and our culture.
+But to arrive at this result, we had to go through many different steps, and those five items are the 'survivors' of a much longer list of items that did not make the cut.
+Now, however, we have a way to measure whether individuals believe in the meaning of life, and to conduct studies to better understand the role this plays in our psychology and our culture.
   </p>

   <p>